vikasjonathan/nodeReadme/README.md

   [Questions](#questions)

   ## Installation <a id="installation"></a>
-    npm i needs to be done first
+    Need npm i for modules
   ## Usage <a id="usage"></a>
-    dsd
+    can be used to make a readme with input
   ## License <a id="license"></a>
   This application is covered under a(n) <a href = "https://opensource.org/licenses/Apache-2.0">Apache 2.0</a> license
   ## COntribution <a id="contributing"></a>
-    vikas
+    done by self
   ## Tests <a id="tests"></a>
     nothing